ruixinhan/ds_course_finalprj/README.md

 dscourse
 ==============================
+Ruixin Han
+This is the Applied Data Science course Assignment.

-Create a directory for my data science course project with a standard project template using cookiecutter package
+Create a directory for my data science course project with a standard project template using cookiecutter package.
+Then push it to Github.

 Project Organization
 ------------